 We prefer that Supplemental Material files not exceed 10MB.
 However, if that size limit results in a loss of quality (e.g., by making the dimensions smaller or compressing a movie in such a way as to compromise image quality), we can accept larger files.

-We require that all datasets associated with an article to be made openly available, unless there are clear reasons to restrict access.
-Datasets should be archived and published in UC Press Dash (a robust, free data publishing platform developed by the University of California Curation Center) or another stable domain or general repository.
-The Directory of Open Access Repositories provides a searchable list of over 2,000 OA repositories.
+We require that all datasets associated with an article be made openly available, unless there are clear reasons to restrict access.
+Datasets should be archived and published in any stable domain or general repository.

 We require that authors include a “data accessibility statement” (DAS) with their submission.
 This should list the database(s) and the respective accession numbers and DOIs for all data from the manuscript that has been made publicly available.
 For example: